CZ-NIC/knot/doc/configuration.rst

 ===============

 Dynamic updates for the zone are allowed via proper ACL rule with the ``update`` action.
-If the zone is configured as a slave and a DNS update message is accepted, the server forwards the message to its primary master.
+If the zone is configured as a secondary and a DNS update message is accepted, the server forwards the message to its primary master.
-The master's response is then forwarded back to the originator.
+The primary master's response is then forwarded back to the originator.

-However, if the zone is configured as a master, the update is accepted and processed::
+However, if the zone is configured as a primary, the update is accepted and processed::

     acl: